 Howl and Other Poems by Allen Ginsberg, Kerouac's close friend and fellow Beat, had gone on trial for obscenity.
 I can see how it would be considered obscene.
 But, by far, the most obscene book of 1957 was Atlas Shrugged, by Ayn Rand.
 Who was an atheist, in case you didn't know.
 In fact, she despised Christianity, because of Jesus' message of helping the poor and the sick.
 Didn't stop her from accepting Social Security when she got old, though.
 "Who is John Galt"?
 An economic terrorist.

-Gregory Peck and Lauren Bacall starred in Designing Woman, her 1st film after losing Bogie had nothing to do with the later TV series of a similar title; Alec Guinness and William Holden in The Bridge on the River Kwai, with its whistled "Colonel Bogey March" -- "Da dum... da da da DA DA DA, da da... "; Cary Grant and Deborah Kerr in An Affair to Remember; Jerry Lewis in his 1st film without Dean Martin, The Delicate Delinquent; Spencer Tracy and Katharine Hepburn in Desk Set; Rock Hudson in a film version of Ernest Hemingway's A Farewell to Arms; Dorothy McGuire and Fess Parker in Old Yeller; Doris Day and John Raitt (Bonnie's father, who'd been in the original Broadway version) in The Pajama Game; Cary Grant, Frank Sinatra, and, in her big break as far as the U.S. was concerned, Sophia Loren in The Pride and the Passion; and Andy Griffith getting his big break in A Face in the Crowd, in which he plays the kind of character that Andy Taylor would have told Opie to stay away from -- and Ben Matlock never would have defended.
+Gregory Peck and Lauren Bacall starred in Designing Woman, her 1st film after losing Bogie, which had nothing to do with the later TV series of a similar title.
+Alec Guinness and William Holden starred in The Bridge on the River Kwai, with its whistled "Colonel Bogey March" -- "DA dum... da da da DA DA DA, da da... "; Cary Grant and Deborah Kerr in An Affair to Remember; Jerry Lewis in his 1st film without Dean Martin, The Delicate Delinquent; Spencer Tracy and Katharine Hepburn in Desk Set; Rock Hudson in a film version of Hemingway's A Farewell to Arms; Dorothy McGuire and Fess Parker in Old Yeller; Doris Day and John Raitt (Bonnie's father, who'd been in the original Broadway version) in The Pajama Game; Grant, Frank Sinatra, and, in her big break as far as the U.S. was concerned, Sophia Loren in The Pride and the Passion; and Andy Griffith getting his big break in A Face in the Crowd, in which he plays the kind of character that Andy Taylor would have told Opie to stay away from -- and Ben Matlock never would have defended.

 Gunfight at the O.K.
 Corral, a stylized version of the 1881 Arizona shootout with no pretense of accuracy, featured Burt Lancaster as Wyatt Earp, Kirk Douglas as Doc Holliday, future Star Trek doctor DeForest Kelley as Morgan Earp, Jack Elam as Tom McLowery, and a young Dennis Hopper as Billy Clanton.

 James Cagney played Lon Chaney Sr. in The Man of a Thousand Faces.
 Jimmy Stewart played Charles Lindbergh in The Spirit of St. Louis.
 Joanne Woodward, soon to be Mrs. Paul Newman, was in The Three Faces of Eve, although the subject of the book and film, Chris Sizemore, relapsed and would have 23 different personalities until she was finally cured.
 Akira Kurosawa transplanted Shakespeare's Macbeth to Japan, calling it Throne of Blood, with Japan's most popular postwar actor, Toshiro Mifune, in the role of the Scottish warlord-turned-royal usurper.

 Sinatra starred in The Joker Is Wild, as Joe E. Lewis, a singer whose voice is ruined when a Mob enforcer punches him in the throat, but finds a second career as a comedian.
 Elvis Presley starred in Loving You and Jailhouse Rock.

 TV shows debuting for the 1957-58 season included Perry Mason, Maverick, Leave It to Beaver, Zorro, Have Gun, Will Travel, and, in what must have been shocking for the Ike Age, the 1st version of a show revived 1985-92 and again 1999-currently: Divorce Court.
 And NBC introduced its peacock logo, designed to show that the program you were watching was in color.
 Fat lot of good that did, as it would be over a decade before a majority of American homes had color TV sets.

 West Side Story debuted on Broadway.
 Just off Broadway, at the Park Sheraton Hotel (now the Park Central), where The Jackie Gleason Show (including his Honeymooners sketches) was filmed, America's biggest Mob boss, Albert Anastasia, was rubbed out.

 King Haakon VII of Norway, and Christian Dior, and Louis B. Mayer died.
 Gloria Estefan, and Fran Drescher, and comedian and Mr. 3000 star Bernard "Bernie Mac" McCullough were born.

-September 24, 1957, the last time a major league sports team played a home game in Brooklyn.
+September 24, 1957.
+For the last time, or so we thought, a major league sports team played a home game in Brooklyn.

 Now, it has happened again.
 It remains to be seen whether this is a good thing, for either the team or for the Borough.
 So far, there is excitement.
 But will there be competitive results to their liking?
+Stay tuned.